Recommendations & Conclusions

 The national soil monitoring programme should aim to gain a better understanding of the scale of soil contamination.
 To spur progress on nature recovery targets, this information should identify problematic areas that local authorities and developers are encouraged to remediate.
 Contamination data should also be used to develop Extended Producer …

-Government response.
 The government is developing a £78m Land Remediation Pathfinder Scheme to support local authorities in remediating contaminated land.
-While the national soil monitoring program is collecting data on some inorganic contaminants, it is not currently collecting data on organic contaminants …
+While the national soil monitoring program is collecting data on some inorganic contaminants, it is not currently collecting data on organic contaminants like pesticides and microplastics, and …

 28